Divorce Lawyer Phoenix

 Moving on: Divorce can be a time of transition and change.
 Both spouses will need to adjust to their new lives and may need to seek support from friends, family, or a therapist.

-Custody and visitation: If the divorcing couple have children, they will need to establish a custody and visitation schedule that works for both of them.
+Custody and visitation: If the divorcing couple has children, they will need to establish a custody and visitation schedule that works for both of them.
 Custody and visitation can be contentious issues and may require the help of a mediator or a judge.

 Estate planning: After a divorce, it’s important to update estate planning documents, such as wills and trusts, to reflect the new circumstances.
 Failure to update these documents can lead to unintended consequences.